-Of the total number of active participants with a plan approved in 2019-20 Q1, 93% access mainstream services, an increase from prior quarters.
-Participants are accessing mainstream services predominantly for health and wellbeing, daily activities and lifelong learning.
+Of the total number of active participants with a plan approved in 2019-20 Q1\, 92% access mainstream services, an increase from prior quarters.
+Participants are accessing mainstream services predominantly for health and wellbeing, lifelong learning and daily activities.

 The following are the key statistics: